raoliver92/CTF-Randomness/README.md

 # CTF-Randomness

-This repo contains different files, folders and hints from CTFs that I have attempted or completed
+Collection of writeups, files, and hints from CTFs that I have attempted or completed